Does Home Insurance Cover Burst Pipes? What You Need to Know

 What happens if I have a seasonal home or vacation property that freezes?

 Seasonal homes are a high-risk scenario for coverage denial.
 Insurers typically require that seasonal properties be either maintained at or above 55°F or have their plumbing system fully drained before the property is left for the season.
-In many cases, you may also need to notify your insurer of the vacancy.
-If you own a seasonal home, it's worth reviewing your policy or purchasing a separate seasonal/vacant home policy for full protection.
+Many policies also reduce or eliminate coverage once a home is vacant for 30 to 60 consecutive days.
+If you own a seasonal home, it's worth reviewing your policy or purchasing a separate vacant home policy for full protection.

 How quickly should I file a burst pipe insurance claim?

 You should notify your insurer within 24 to 48 hours of discovering the damage.
 Most policies require "prompt notification," and delays can complicate or reduce your claim.
-More importantly, you need to begin water mitigation immediately — stopping mold growth within the first 24 to 48 hours is critical.
+More importantly, you need to begin water mitigation immediately, since mold growth typically starts within 24 to 48 hours.
 Delaying cleanup or repairs can give your insurer grounds to reduce your payout for failure to mitigate damages.

 What can I do if my burst pipe claim is denied?

 If your claim is denied, don't give up without a fight.
-Start by requesting a written explanation of the denial from your insurer.
-Then gather counter-evidence — maintenance records, thermostat logs, photos showing you took precautions, and your plumber's report.
+Start by requesting a written explanation of the denial from your insurer, then gather counter-evidence like maintenance records, thermostat logs, photos showing you took precautions, and your plumber's report.
 You can file a formal appeal with your insurer, hire a public adjuster to negotiate on your behalf, or consult a property insurance attorney if the denial seems unjustified.
 State insurance commissioners can also investigate bad-faith claim denials.

 Compare Home Insurance Plans in Ohio